kaylacrane/portfolio/README.md

 ## My name is Kayla and I'm a Frontend Developer

-Please have a look at my portfolio.

 If you have any questions or would like to get in touch, please don't hesitate to do so.

-My contact info in in the About section of my portfolio.
+My contact info is in the About section of my portfolio.

 Thanks!